Film and TV drama

 What does a sound trainee do?

 Sound trainees charge batteries, distribute headphones and look after cables and kit as well as the rest of the team.
+They work under the supervision of the sound mixer and sound assistants.

 Watch and read